Looking for a substitute for agave nectar? You’ve come to the right place.

 Agave nectar comes from the blue agave plant in Mexico, while white sugar is made from various plants and trees native to tropical regions around the world.

-Agave nectar also has a lower glycemic index than white sugar does, which helps control blood sugar levels better for people with diabetes or other blood sugar conditions.
+Agave nectar also has a lower glycemic index than white sugar, which helps control blood sugar levels better for people with diabetes or other blood sugar conditions.

 If you don’t have agave nectar in your pantry, several other sweeteners can stand in for it.
 They include honey, maple syrup, and brown rice syrup.
 You can also use other sugars like white sugar, stevia, molasses, or artificial sweeteners.